Grandma’s Butterscotch Pecan Rolls are a perfect addition to your holiday menu. A sweet, sticky topping covers these classic homemade cinnamon rolls.

 - Divide dough into 4 balls.

-- One at a time, roll the dough out into a 1/4-inch rectangle on a lightly floured surface.
+One at a time, roll the dough out into a rectangle 1/4-inch thick on a lightly floured surface.

 - Brush rolled out dough with softened butter.